We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 - abandoned cart reports.

-But all that said, the reporting functionality you do get on the entry level Shopify plans is comprehensive — and if you need more, you can always consider adding Google Analytics to your Shopify account.
-Doing so will give you a lot of additional data for free.
+But all that said, the reporting functionality you do get on the entry level Shopify plans is very solid.
+And if you need more data but don’t want to pay for a more expensive Shopify plan, you can always consider adding Google Analytics to your Shopify account.

 Managing your Shopify store on a mobile device